 Location of he deck may also be dictated by local building and zoning ordinances.
 These ordinances will have guidance regarding the size and placement of the deck, height of privacy screens and the distance needed from property lines.

-Home Owners Associations may have restrictions or guidelines.
+Home Owners Associations may have restrictions or guidelines on anything that is considered an outdoor room.
 A call to the utility company to check on the location of buried pipes and utility lines can prevent any loss of service, as well as save time, expense and trouble later.

 Some of the requirements listed in building codes for an above-ground deck include the distance between support posts – usually no more than 6 feet apart, and distance between railing spaces – usually no larger than 4 inches apart.